LuisFelipeRochinskiRodrigues/git-guide-commands/README.md

 # Cheat Sheet - Git + Github | Dicas e Comandos para Git + Github

 -Abaixo vou explicar os comandos mais populares para usar o Git.

 -Below i ll explain the most popular commands to use Git.

-(As palavras entre "aspas" são apenas strings do nome de repositorios, arquivos ou diretórios que você desejar criar em seu projeto).
+-(As palavras entre "aspas" são apenas strings do nome de repositorios, arquivos ou diretórios que você desejar criar em seu projeto).

-(The words in "quotes" are just strings of the name of repositories, files or directories that you want to create in your project).
+-(The words in "quotes" are just strings of the name of repositories, files or directories that you want to create in your project).

 # BRANCH